buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcLinearElement.md

+# IfcLinearElement

 A generalization of all linear elements that are parts of an alignment.
 <!-- end of short definition -->